anquanscan/sec-tools/README.md

 [leaky-paths](https://github.com/ayoubfathi/leaky-paths): A collection of special paths linked to major web CVEs, known misconfigurations, juicy APIs ..etc.
 It could be used as a part of web content discovery, to scan passively for high-quality endpoints and quick-wins.
 [SAP_exploit](https://github.com/vah13/SAP_exploit): Here you can get full exploit for SAP NetWeaver AS JAVA
 [kubernetes-goat](https://github.com/madhuakula/kubernetes-goat): Kubernetes Goat is a "Vulnerable by Design" cluster environment to learn and practice Kubernetes security using an interactive hands-on playground 🚀
 [rainfall](https://github.com/bpisano/rainfall): Second projet de la branche sécurité de l'école 42.
+[AWS-Loot](https://github.com/sebastian-mora/AWS-Loot): Pull secrets from an AWS environment